Aaron-Bopp/Obsidian-notes/me/notes/gender-dysphoria-bible/12 Impostor Syndrome, but make it Trans.md

 [Postgenderism](https://en.wikipedia.org/wiki/Postgenderism) is a [transhumanist](https://en.wikipedia.org/wiki/Transhumanism) philosophy originating in radical feminism which states that gender causes more harm than good, and seeks to eradicate it from our society.
 GAs believe that all gender is a construct and that anyone who feels strongly connected to a binary gender is either nefariously propagating gender stereotypes or ignorantly following systemic indoctrination.

-GAs do not believe in the existence of gender dysphoria, and will attempt to invalidate those who experience it.
+GAs do not believe in the existence of [[Gender Dysphoria]], and will attempt to invalidate those who experience it.
 They’re functionally the extreme leftist version of the Gender Critical movement.